 3. Yellow Canary

 The yellow canary is a small finch-like bird with a yellow body and black eyes.
 It is also known as the canary-bird or the small yellow canary.
 The canary is particularly popular as a pet because of its singing ability, longevity, and beautiful plumage.

 These birds make great pets.
-However, like most smaller birds, they do not do well with heavy handling.
-Some yellow canaries will take to very light handling, to perch on owners' fingers, or fly around a room with your direction.
+However, like most smaller birds, they don't do well with heavy handling.
+Some yellow canaries will take very light handling, to perch on owners' fingers, or fly around a room with your direction.
 This is usually easier with younger birds, however.
 If you want a high-engagement bird, this probably isn't the species for you.

 Size: Small, 4 to 6 inches long